A2TC-YT/Tabbed-Out-AFK/README.md

 How to install VIGEmBus for a emulated controller.

- ㅤ1.Inside the zip file open VIGEmBus folder
+ ㅤ1.
+Inside the zip file open VIGEmBus folder

- ㅤ2.There should be a exe in there and you should open it and install VIGEmBus
+ ㅤ2.
+There should be a exe in there and you should open it and install VIGEmBus

- ㅤ3.Once you have installed everything restart your pc
+ ㅤ3.
+Once you have installed everything restart your pc

 How to install AHK Library.